odoo/documentation/content/developer/reference/backend/testing.rst

 "test" tours, or when running tours through the test suite.
 In that case there are two main tricks:

-- Have a step with a ``run() { debugger; }`` action.

-  This can be added to an existing step, or can be a new dedicated step.
-Once the step's **trigger** is matched, the execution will stop all javascript execution.
+- A step property ``break: true,`` in debug mode (debug=True).

+  This adds a debugger breakpoint at the start of the step.
+  You can then add your own wherever you need.

   **Advantages**
     - very simple
-    - the tour restarts as soon as you resume execution **Drawbacks**
+    - the tour continues as soon as you resume execution **Drawbacks**
     - page interaction is limited as all javascript is blocked
-    - debugging the inside of the tour manager is not very useful
-- Add a step with a trigger which never succeeds and a very long ``timeout``.
+    - a step property ``pause: true,`` in debug mode (debug=True).

-  The browser will wait for the **trigger** until the ``timeout`` before it fails the tour, this allows inspecting and interacting with the page until the developer is ready to resume, by manually enabling the **trigger** (a nonsense class is useful there, as it can be triggered by adding the class to any visible element of the page).
+  The tour will stop at the end of the step.
+This allows inspecting and interacting with the page until the developer is ready to resume by typing **play();** in the browser console.

   **Advantages**
     - allows interacting with the page
-    - easy to apply to a step which times out (just add a long ``timeout`` then look around)
-    - no useless (for this situation) debugger UI **Drawbacks**
+    - no useless (for this situation) debugger UI

-    - more manual, especially when resuming
+- A step with a ``run() { debugger; }`` action.

+  This can be added to an existing step, or can be a new dedicated step.
+Once the step's **trigger** is matched, the execution will stop all javascript execution.

+  **Advantages**
+    - simple
+    - the tour continues as soon as you resume execution **Drawbacks**
+    - page interaction is limited as all javascript is blocked
+    - the debugger is triggered after trying to find targeted element defined in the step.

 Performance Testing
 ===================